Mercury13/unicodia-sesh/README.md

 **Why are lost signs put this way?**

 Because short hieroglyphs are put this way.
 Lost signs — surprise — are just totally unreadable hieroglyphs.
+They are just a little bit bigger than average hieroglyph.

 # Stability policy